 It depends on what end you want to be at.
 You can create the art, buy art, appreciate art, or even be the art.
 I will be focusing on drawing the art.

 However, now'a days you can get a cheap sketchbook from the dollar store which is also good.
-An eraser is needed for pencil, because the pink erasers suck.
-Save yourself the time and get the white ones.
+An eraser is needed for pencil.
+Because the pink erasers suck, save yourself the time and get the white ones.
 Some extras would be a folder or binder to keep your drawings in, and a pencil sharpener.
-But for the most part do not worry about any fancy materials at the moment.
+But for the most part don't worry about any fancy materials at the moment.

 What you need: